 (b) believes that leaving the child at the place where the child is living poses an unacceptable risk to the child’s wellbeing; or

+(ca) in a case where the child is temporarily in a safe place (for example, a hospital) — believes that, when the child leaves that place, the child is likely to be living in circumstances that pose an unacceptable risk to the child’s wellbeing; or

 (c) believes that if a parent of the child or other person becomes aware of a proposed protection application in respect of the child, the child will be moved from the place where the child is living and the officer will be unable to find the child.

 (2) An application under subsection (1) must be made in accordance with section 120.